Jingo88/chatAppTutorial/README.md

 What exactly is happening here?
 We are saving our commit to GitHub and telling it that our origin is our base (master).
 If you were working of branch you would type that branch name instead of master.

 # Testing out locally
-When you believe your code will function it’s time to test it out.
+When you believe your code will function it's time to test it out.

 1. Launch a Terminal window, and run your server code: `node server_code.js`
 2. Now in a browser window, type in the address localhost:3000 (or the number of whatever port you designated).
 3. This should display your chat app.
 Type in a line or two of chat.
 4. Now open a second browser window and type in the same address.
 As you type in the two windows, all the chat text should be appearing in both.
 Check the Terminal window after each new action (client connection/disconnection, new feature test) to ascertain what action (if any) crashes the server.
 5. Open up more browser windows, using different browsers and devices.
 Verify that the chat continues to work.
 6. Close each connection and verify that the server is still running and that the remaining connections are open.

 Now you’re ready to host the app on the Digital Ocean server.

 # Hosting on the Web with Digital Ocean
-Digital Ocean(DO) is a server service where you will be able to host your project.
+[Digital Ocean](http://www.digitalocean.com "Digital Ocean") (DO) is a server service where you will be able to host your project.
 The following three items are necessary before starting the hosting steps:

-1. Create a Digital Ocean Account
+1. Create a Digital Ocean account.
 2. Grab the SSH key from the Github repository that contains your chat application.
 This will connect your javascript server to the DO server.
 The SSH key can be found on the right hand side of the repo page underneath settings.
 3. Finalize your files before pushing to the Github repository.
 Put all of your files in a single folder, and make sure that folder includes the JSON and WS packages.
 If it does not, "cd" into that folder on your terminal screen and run the commands "npm init" and "npm install ws --save."
 Make sure your client.js file is requesting to connect to your digital ocean url, and not to a local host.
 Now push to the Github repo.

-    var ws = new WebSocket('ws://jason.princesspeach.nyc:3000');
+`    var ws = new WebSocket('ws://jason.princesspeach.nyc:3000');`

 NOT

-    var ws = new WebSocket('ws://localhost:3000');
+`    var ws = new WebSocket('ws://localhost:3000');`

 ### Hosting Steps

 1. In your terminal SSH to your DO box by running, "ssh root@yourDOurlname".
 You should now be inside the DO box on this terminal window
-2. From here run the following command to link to the chat app repo on your Github. `git clone yourrepohttpslink`.
+2. From here run the following command to link to the chat app repo on your Github. `git clone your_repo_https_link`.
 By doing this, you will be able to use the `git pull origin master` command any time you make a change to the original Github repo.
-3. `cd` into the repo folder and run "npm install"
+3. `cd` into the repo folder and run `npm install`
-4. Run your chat app's server code by using the "node serverfilename" command.
+4. Run your chat app's server code by using the `node server_filename` command.
 This will turn your DO box into a websocket.
 5. Open another terminal window without closing your current one.
-6. In the new terminal window SSH to DO and "cd" into the app folder.
+6. In the new terminal window SSH to DO and `cd` into the app folder.
-7. Run "http-server".
+7. Run `http-server`.
 This will turn your DO box into a server running the html and css files that are in the folder.
-8. By only running "http-server" any connecting users will have to add the port number to the end of the url.
-For example: "http://yourDOname:8080
+8. By only running `http-server` any connecting users will have to add the port number to the end of the url.
+For example: `http://yourDOname:8080`.
-9. If you run "http-server -p80" users will be able to connect by using the url without typing in "8080"
+9. If you run `http-server -p80` users will be able to connect by using the url without typing in `8080`.

 #Additional Features
 ###History